 A 4 Profile of inland fisheries in South Africa

 Inland fisheries in South Africa are dominated by recreational and small-scale fishing for subsistence and livelihood purposes.
 Commercial fisheries equivalent South Africa’s commercial marine fisheries to supply formal markets do not exist due to the low productivity of inland waters.

+The economic value of the sector (information to be included).

+The number of participants in the sector (small-scale and recreational fishers).

 A 4.1 Small-scale fisheries